 Following is a brief overview of the travel logistics to and from camp.
 For further details please carefully read our “Travel & Logistics” information sheet, which we will send to you via email or regular mail.

 To King Salmon

-We highly recommend that guests travel all the way to King Salmon, AK and overnight the Friday before your departure to camp.
+The bottom line is we highly recommend that guests travel all the way to King Salmon and overnight on the Friday before you start your trip at SAFARI camp.

 Once in King Salmon contact our charter company, Egli Air Haul at (907) 246-3554 to let them know you have arrived in King Salmon, or you may press #20 at the airport call terminal.
 If you are overnighting in King Salmon Friday, call your lodging provider for shuttle service from the airport.

 The next morning (Saturday), Egli Air Haul will shuttle your party to their hanger then transport you from King Salmon to the camp via bush plane and/or helicopter.
 The flight is stunning and takes 1 to 1½ hours.
 Generally, 3 round-trips are typically required to get all 9 guests and gear to/from camp.

 In 2010 we added a helicopter as part of our standard charter aircraft fleet.
 This is a HUGE advantage in more reliably and consistently getting you to/from camp during poor weather days.
 The weather conditions on the Alaska Peninsula can be notoriously challenging, but now you don’t have to worry as much about getting stuck in King Salmon or at camp.
 Worry less, fish more!